gwt - How meaningfull is Activity.mayStop()? -

 the activity

-. way have access place you're navigating to; couples activity places , mapping activities (e.g. list activity might displayed on details place on desktop, not on mobile); that's responsibility ofactivitymapper
+it's possible listenplacechangerequestevents , conditionally callsetwarning, instead of doing check inmaystop. way have access place you're navigating to; couples activity places , mapping activities (e.g. list activity might displayed on details place on desktop, not on mobile); that's responsibility ofactivitymappers.

 also, don't forget navigation can triggered browser (user navigating in browser's history). thing is: on web, user in control.